orocos/orocos_kinematics_dynamics/orocos_kdl/src/chainhdsolver_vereshchagin_doc.md

 In 1970', researchers [1], [2] have developed a hybrid dynamics algorithm for evaluating robot behavior based on the input specification that is defined by the Cartesian acceleration constraints, feed-forward joint torques and external Cartesian wrenches.
 The solver is derived from a well-known principle of mechanics - **Gauss' principle of least constraint** [6] and provides an analytical (closed-form) solution to the hybrid dynamics problem with linear-time, **O(n)** complexity [3].

 In general, the Gauss' principle states that the true motion (acceleration) of a system/body is defined by the minimum of a quadratic function that is subject to linear geometric motion constraints [7], [6].
 The result of this Gauss function represents the **acceleration energy** of a body, which is defined by the product of its mass and the squared distance between its allowed (constrained) acceleration and its free (unconstrained) acceleration [10].
 In the case of originally derived Popov-Vereshchagin algorithm [1], geometric motion constraints are Cartesian acceleration constraints imposed on the robot's end-effector.
 This domain-specific solver minimizes the acceleration energy by performing computational (outward and inward) sweeps along the robot's kinematic chain [3].
 Furthermore, by computing the minimum of Gauss function, the Popov-Vereshchagin solver resolves the kinematic redundancy of the robot, when a partial motion (task) specification is provided [2].
 A necessary condition that enables this type of closed-form algorithm (an analytical solution to the above-described optimization problem) defines that the robot’s kinematic chain does not consist of closed loops, i.e. the robot’s kinematic chain must be constructed in a serial or tree structure.
 However, it is always possible to cut these loops and introduce explicit constrains.

 For evaluating robot dynamics, i.e. resolving its constrained motion, the Popov-Vereshchagin solver is performing three computational sweeps (recursions), along the kinematic chain [3].
 More specifically, two sweeps in **outward** and one sweep in **inward** direction.
 In the case of robot dynamics algorithms, the outward sweep refers to a recursion that is covering a kinematic chain from proximal to distal segments, while the inward sweep is covering a kinematic chain from distal to proximal segments [5].
-Additionally, after completing the recursion in the second sweep and before starting the recursion in the last sweep, the solver is computing magnitudes of constraint forces, i.e. the Langrage multiplier (noted as **nu** in the KDL's implementation and original solver's publication[2]).
+Additionally, after completing the recursion in the second sweep and before starting the recursion in the last sweep, the solver is computing magnitudes of constraint forces, i.e. the Langrage multiplier (noted as **nu** in the KDL's solver implementation and original solver's publication[2]).
 More specifically, this operation is performed when the algorithm reaches segment (link) **{0}**, namely the base segment.
 In this formulation of the solver, the gravity effects are taken into account by setting the base-link's acceleration equal to gravitational acceleration [3].

 For more detailed description of the algorithm and its representation, the reader can refer to [3], [5].